 Both Lynton and Minehead Club Sites sit within the boundaries of the National Park and are perfectly located as a base from which campers can head up on to the moors and experience the exceptional quality of the starry skies over Exmoor.
 The best stargazing spots include Dunkery Beacon, Holdstone Hill, County Gate, Brendon Two Gates, Webbers Post, Anstey Gate, Haddon Hill and Wimbleball Lake.

 To help you explore Exmoor’s amazing darks skies you can hire a telescope from the National Park Visitor Centres at Dulverton, Dunster and Lynmouth.

-Camp at: Lynton, Minehead, Umberleigh or Damage Barton Club Sites
+Camp at: Lynton, Minehead, or Umberleigh Club Sites